Updated 6/27/2026

 The Visible Assembly: One Setting Within the Quarry

 Baptism serves as the initiatory ordinance of the New Covenant, marking the believer’s entrance into the visible body of Christ.
 It is the God-ordained act by which the believer publicly confesses union with Christ’s death, burial, and resurrection and is received into the fellowship of the Church.
 The Lord’s Supper, instituted by Christ on the night of His betrayal, proclaims His death until He comes (1 Corinthians 11:26).
 Together, these ordinances visibly enact the realities of the quarry.
-Baptism declares that the old Adamic man has been put to death and that the believer now walks in the newness of resurrection life.
+Baptism declares that the old man has been crucified with Christ and that the believer now walks in the newness of resurrection life.
 The Supper proclaims the cross—the central instrument of the quarry—and turns the believer’s eyes forward to the appearing of the Lord Jesus and the assembly of the Temple.

 Paul instructs the Corinthians to remove the immoral man from their midst, delivering him “to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus” (1 Corinthians 5:5).
 Discipline protects the body from the leaven of tolerated sin, demonstrates the seriousness of holiness, and serves as a tool in the Father’s hand to chisel and restore.